OneMore1/Omni-fMRI/README.md

 #### Model Checkpoints

-Our pre-trained model weights can be found in the checkpoints directory:  `./checkpoints/best_model.pth`
+Our pre-trained model weights can be found in Huggingface.

+#### Model Docker

+Docker can be found in Dockerhub.